Expert Ecommerce Search Engine Optimization Tips for SMEs

-Backlinks are links from other websites or pages that point to your website/pages.
-They link back from another's domain to your website..
-These are also referred to as "inbound links" or "incoming links."
+Backlinks are links from other websites or pages that point to your website and/or pages.
+They link back from another’s domain to your website.
+These are also referred to as “inbound links” or “incoming links.”

-Building backlinks is crucial to your e-commerce SEO efforts.
-If many websites link to your page, this serves as votes of confidence in the quality of your content.
+Building backlinks is crucial to your ecommerce SEO efforts.
+If many websites link to your page, this serves as a vote of confidence in the quality of your content.
 They are a signal to search engines that your content is worth linking to, hence deserving of top spots on their results pages.

 Take note, however, that not all backlinks are created equal.
-There are links from high authority websites that pass on “link juice” or SEO value.
-These increase your SERP ranking chances and give referral traffic.
-There are links that don't pass any link juice (no-follow link) but still provide referral traffic.
+There are links from high-authority websites that pass on “link juice” or SEO value.
+These increase your SERP ranking chances and give you referral traffic.
+There are links that don’t pass any link juice (no-follow link) but still provide referral traffic.
 You can treat these as good backlinks.